You can find someone online via the following methods:

 - Try searching for the exact phrase in a search engine whilst in comments, e.g. “fred123”

 - Try searching on a search engine whilst limiting the search to the social network of interest, e.g. “site:facebook fred123”.

 - Check forums for their username by using a reverse search engine such as UserSearch.org

 - Run searches though username lookup looks for their username.

 - run searches using their email address on email lookup tools.

 - Useful? read on to find out more on how to do these.

-If your patience is running low and your trying to track down some long-lost relatives or some obscure lesser known musicians (or anyone else for that matter), and your close to giving up with Google, then you’ve come to the right place.
+If your patience is running low and you trying to track down some long-lost relatives or some obscure lesser-known musicians (or anyone else for that matter), and you are close to giving up with Google, then you’ve come to the right place.
 Here we tell you how to seriously go about trying to find people online, plus some good advice from experts who do it for a living.
 If you’d rather not be found online, then reading on could help you achieve that and help you fully understand how the professionals go about finding the hidden online.

-Before we start, its important for you to remember….a lot of people in this word wish to just be left alone, and you should respect that.
+Before we start, it’s important for you to remember….a lot of people in this world wish to just be left alone, and you should respect that.
 This information is not here to help you stalk an ex or track bypass being blocked by a friend.